chhetribsurya/watershed_pipeline/nextflow_watershed_v1.0.4/README.md

 - **Columns:**
   - The first column should contain covariate IDs.
   - Subsequent columns should contain covariate values for each sample.
+  - **Note:** The second column is not mandatory and can be used for additional covariate information if needed.

 **Example:**